juanfranblanco/vscode-solidity/README.md

 ## Using a different version of the solidity compiler

 Sometimes you may want to use a different compiler than the one provided.
-You can find all the different versions in the solc-bin repository https://binaries.soliditylang.org/
+You can find all the different versions in the solc-bin repository https://binaries.soliditylang.org/, using the context menu within the extension, or included in the extension github repository [Solidity versions](solidity-versions.txt).

 Currently we support four ways supported to use a different version of the solidity compiler.
 Remote, Local, NodeModule and Embedded